zjthangz/profile/GraphicAnimation/Readme.md

 A Computer Graphics project deliverable.
-Create 3D scene with terrene and skybox, Design 3D objects and motives, and use them to create a short animation.
+Using OpenGl to create 3D scene with terrene and skybox, design 3D objects and motives, and use them to create a short animation.
+Written in c++.